pandas-dev/pandas/doc/source/getting_started/intro_tutorials/03_subset_data.rst

     age_no_na.head()

-The :meth:`~Series.notna` conditional function returns a ``True`` for each row the values are not an ``Null`` value.
+The :meth:`~Series.notna` conditional function returns a ``True`` for each row the values are not a ``Null`` value.
 As such, this can be combined with the selection brackets ``[]`` to filter the data table.

 .. raw:: html